ehuang47/InboxCleaner/README.md

 ## Features

 As of 12/17/2021, G-Manager only supports the following:

 - `Sync Now` is a button that will begin gathering the subscribed emails from your inbox.
-- `Reset` is the clickable instructions that will empty the browser storage of all email data.
+- `Reset` is the clickable 'instructions' paragraph that will empty the browser storage of all email data.
 - `Unsubscribe` is the clickable text that navigates you to the url where you can submit the unsubscription form.

 ## Bugs & Issues